Who we are

 Jeff Hogan- Executive Director

-Jeff started Killer Whale Tales in 2000 with the goal of bringing the living science of the field into the classroom.
+Jeff Hogan, Killer Whale Tales: Jeff started Killer Whale Tales with the goal of engaging children in the conservation and study of the endangered SRKW population of the Pacific NW.
 Combining his interests of teaching, photography, science, psychology and theatre, Jeff created a program in which the students came to experience the world as the animals around them do.
-Jeff brings over twenty years of education experience and eight years of orca research to his position.
+Jeff brings over thirty years of education experience (both classroom and outdoor), as well as 15 years of participation in orca research to his position.

 Nina holds a B.S. in marine science and a master’s degree in marine affairs from the University of Washington.
 She works for the Nature Conservancy as the regional learning manager for the Asia Pacific region.
 An avid traveler, diver and rock climber Nina has made her home on a patch of moss in Seattle for nearly eight years and loves the simple quality of life that the Pacific Northwest affords.